The veterans who come to High Hopes are a diverse population and our goal is to provide services that meet their varying, individual needs.

 Equine-assisted therapy is proving effective with veterans for both physical and emotional rehabilitation, including for PTSD and brain injuries.
 These individuals need an environment that is non-restrictive and challenging.
 High Hopes’ programs for veterans focus on interactions between the horse and the individual, and allows for risk-taking activities that build upon improving personal decision-making.
 Similarly, the outdoor environment at our 120 acre facility provides a healing and stress-relieving opportunity.

-High Hopes is currently working with the Norwich Vet Center in identifying and referring Veterans to this program and supports it with a clinician during each session.
+If you, or someone you know could benefit from this program please contact us.
+High Hopes is also working with Vet Centers in referring veterans to this program and they support it with a clinician during each session.

 Helping others while working as a Program volunteer provides therapeutic benefits, while also enabling volunteers the opportunity to build beneficial equine relationships.
 Volunteering is a great way to connect with the community and High Hopes volunteer support all aspects of our program from horse care to rider assistance to event support.